 The one thing that remains constant is the need for content promotion.
 Ranking your content in the SERPs for high volume competitive keywords is nearly impossible without a solid content distribution strategy.

 Here are 3 content distribution tactics SEO professionals use to climb the elusive Google ranks:

 1. Build Co-Occurrence and Co-Citation Relevance with Earned Media Content Distribution

 The importance of high authority relevant third-parties publishing content about you or your publishing on these sites yourself is taken to a new level when you consider how Google’s algorithms work even when the site does NOT link to you with a hyperlink.

 The two concepts that drive this part of Google’s algorithm are called co-occurrence and co-citation.

-- Co-occurence – Co-occurence is the presence, frequency, and proximity of similar keywords across various websites.
+- Co-occurrence – Co-occurence is the presence, frequency, and proximity of similar keywords across various websites.
 This includes keywords that are topically related, but not exactly the same.

 - Co-citation – Co-citation is when one website or brand is mentioned (not linked) by two different sources.

 Here’s a nice diagrams from Jayson DeMers, Founder and CEO of AudienceBloom, that explains the concept of co-citation:

 Co-occurence and co-citation basically emphasize the importance of obtaining earned media on authority publications and from social influencers that are relevant to the niche of your target keywords.
 For example, if you’re a marketing SaaS company, guest posting on MarketingLand where related marketing concepts and brands are discussed it’s probably going to help with your marketing keyword rankings more than a general business website like Inc.com.